SonOfLightY/Motorcycle-Load-Signal-Classification/README.en.md

 4. When the signal change exceeds the threshold, the system detects a passing-object event.
 5. The event data is used to generate signal features.
 6. The extracted features are processed using Decision Tree rules.
-7. The system classifies the object as either motorcycle or non-motor.
+7. The system determines whether the object is a motorcycle or a non-motor object.
 8. Ultrasonic sensors support movement direction detection.
-9. Parking capacity is updated based on the classification and direction result.
+9. Parking capacity is updated based on the classification and direction results.
 10. The updated capacity information is sent to the ESP32 receiver and displayed on the P10 LED panel.

 ---